Colorado Bighorn Sheep Draw Recommendations 2019

 Success Rate – High success rate hunt, but still not easy to find a big, mature ram.
 Frustrated hunters tend to end up harvesting young sheep.

-Draw – I view this as a good value draw, roughly 2x easier to draw than S2.
+Draw – I view this as a good value draw, roughly half as many applicants per tag as S2.
 The hunting here is better than S2, with a much denser sheep population.
-The biggest downside is that 6 ram tags can make the hunting competitive.
+Just don’t have the expectation of being the only sheep hunter on the mountain.
 Accessible mid to older age-class rams will get harvested quickly.

 Across Hwy 24 from S11, S12 covers from the Arkansas River up to the Buffalo Peaks Wilderness area.
 Great early archery season in August.
-I can dedicate a large portion of August to helping a guided archer kill the largest ram in the unit.
+We always have capacity to dedicate a large portion of August to helping a guided archer kill the largest ram in the unit.
 This unit has one of the largest populations of sheep in Colorado.

 Quality – There are older age class rams in this unit.
 Bands move to tough terrain due to intense archery hunting pressure early in August.